Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Using this feature, code can be conditionally compiled and included in the resulting executable, depending on the target environment (development, test, release) or target platform (different OS's).

-Here is a way to use it in debugging to print out info you want to inspect;in production this code will not be compiled, only the else branch:
+Here is a way to use it in debugging to print out info you want to inspect; in production this code will not be compiled, only the else branch:
 ```
 // define a constant DEBUG :: TRUE; // change to false for production
 #if DEBUG {